molnara/crimson-veil/DEVELOPMENT_GUIDE.md

    - Provide suggested commit message based on changes
 3. **At start of new sessions**: Read CHANGELOG.txt to see what's been done previously

-**Important**: CHANGELOG.txt and ROADMAP.txt are only modified when preparing a commit, not during development.
+**Important**: CHANGELOG.txt, ROADMAP.txt, and DEVELOPMENT_GUIDE.md are only modified when preparing a commit, not during development.
 This keeps files clean and only shows "official" committed changes.

 ### Commit Preparation Checklist
 When user says they want to commit:
 - [ ] Read /mnt/project/CHANGELOG.txt
 - [ ] Read /mnt/project/ROADMAP.txt
+- [ ] Read /mnt/project/DEVELOPMENT_GUIDE.md
 - [ ] Add entries for all changes this session (newest first) **with current timestamp**
 - [ ] Update ROADMAP.txt (mark completions, add to technical debt if refactoring)
+- [ ] **Update DEVELOPMENT_GUIDE.md** (add new files, update features, revise line counts)
 - [ ] **If new files were created**: Update DEVELOPMENT_GUIDE.md "File Index & Location Map" section
 - [ ] Copy CHANGELOG.txt to outputs
 - [ ] Copy ROADMAP.txt to outputs (if modified)
-- [ ] Copy DEVELOPMENT_GUIDE.md to outputs (if file index was updated)
+- [ ] Copy DEVELOPMENT_GUIDE.md to outputs
 - [ ] **For large files (>1000 lines)**: Create separate `[filename]_patch_[number].gd` files for each change block
 - [ ] **For small/medium files (<1000 lines)**: Copy all modified .gd files to outputs
 - [ ] Copy all new .gd files to outputs (with proper folder structure)